 |Covered by TRICARE?||Limits|

-TRICARE covers well-child care from birth to age 6, including the following:
+TRICARE covers well-child care for children under age 6 (from birth through age 5) including the following:

 - Newborn care such as routine care in the hospital, circumcision, and newborn screening as recommended by the American Academy of Pediatrics.